kevin-leptons/clink/doc/usage/pipe-line.rst

 Level 7: Error Handling
 -----------------------

-If from level 0 to level 6 causes error, this level handles for it.
-It can changes [req, res] content.
-Main target of this level is provide HTTP Status Code and Message to client.
+From level 0 to level 6 if error occurs, this level handles for it.
+It can changes [req, res] contents.
+Main target of this level is provides HTTP Status Code and Message to client.

 Level 8: Error Logging Handling